openstack/ironic/doc/source/admin/upgrade-guide.rst

 If ironic is configured with automated cleaning enabled (defaults to True) and neutron is set as the DHCP provider (also the default), you will need to set the `cleaning_network_uuid` option in the ironic configuration file before starting the ironic service.
-See
-`Configure the Bare Metal service for cleaning`_ for information on how to set up the cleaning network for ironic.
+See :ref:`configure-cleaning` for information on how to set up the cleaning network for ironic.

-.. _`Configure the Bare Metal service for cleaning`: http://docs.openstack.org/project-install-guide/baremetal/draft/configure-cleaning.html